-We believe the Holy Scriptures of the Old and New Testament to be the verbally and plenary inspired and preserved Word of God.
+We believe that every word has been inspired and perfectly preserved by God in the King James Bible.
 The Scriptures are inerrant, infallible and God-breathed and, therefore, are the final authority for faith and life.
 The sixty-six books of the Old and New Testament are the complete and divine revelation of God to Man.
-The Scriptures shall be interpreted according to their normal grammatical-historical meaning, and all issues of interpretation and meaning shall be determined by the pastor.
-The King James Version of the Bible shall be the official and only translation used by the church.
-(2 Tim.
-3:16-17; 2 Pet.
-1:20-21)
+The Scriptures shall be interpreted according to their normal grammatical-historical meaning and all issues of interpretation and meaning shall be determined by the pastor.
+The King James Bible shall be the official and only translation used by the church.

 We believe in one triune God, eternally existing in three persons—Father, Son, and Holy Spirit—each co-eternal in being, co-identical in nature, coequal in power and glory, and having the same attributes and perfections.
-(Deut.
-6:4; Matt.
-28:19; 2 Cor.
-13:14; John 14:10, 26)
+(Deuteronomy 6:4; Matthew 28:19; 2 Corinthians 13:14; John 14:10, 26)

 The Person and Work of Christ

 1. We believe that the Holy Spirit is a person who convicts the world of sin, of righteousness, and of judgment; and, that He is the Supernatural Agent in regeneration, baptizing all believers into the body of Christ, indwelling and sealing them unto the day of redemption.
-(John 16:8-11; Rom.
-8:9; 1 Cor.
-12:12-14; 2 Cor.
-3:6; Eph.
-1:13-14)
+(John 16:8-11; Romans 8:9; 1 Corinthians 12:12-14; 2 Corinthians 3:6; Ephesians 1:13-14)

 1. We believe that all the redeemed, once saved, are kept by God’s power and are thus secure in Christ forever.
 (John 6:37-40; 10:27-30; Rom.
 8:1; 38-39; 1 Cor.
 1:4-8; 1 Pet.
 1:4-5)